 The craved victory arrived a week later in the return leg against the Moldovan team, although it was bittersweet.
 Having scored three times in 20 minutes either side of the break, Zhenis were well-placed to win the tie only to concede twice before the hour, strikes that consigned them to an away-goals defeat.
 "We had a three-goal lead but still lost out to Sheriff," then-Zhenis keeper David Loria recalled.
 "We were gutted as we reckoned we could get further."

 FC Tobol Kostanay

 2007 UEFA Intertoto Cup

-In 2007, the northern Kazakh club won one of the three UEFA Intertoto Cup finals.
-Dmitriy Ogai's men overcame FC Zestafoni, FC Slovan Liberec and OFI Crete FC to claim a UEFA Cup second qualifying round berth.
+In 2007, northern Kazakh club Tobol won one of three UEFA Intertoto Cup finals.
+Dmitriy Ogai's men overcame Zestafoni, Slovan Liberec and OFI Crete to claim a UEFA Cup second qualifying round berth.
 Tobol then faced Poland's Groclin Grodzisk Wielkopolski, who proved too strong, running out 3-0 aggregate victors.
-"You get a cup and a medal if you win the UEFA Champions League or UEFA Europa League, but we just got memories," recalled former Tobol player Kairat Nurdauletov.
-"But the main thing is that those memories are very pleasant ones."
+"You get a cup and a medal if you win the UEFA Champions League or UEFA Europa League, but we just got memories," said former Tobol player Kairat Nurdauletov.
+"But the main thing is that those memories are very happy ones."

 FC Shakhter Karagandy 2-0 Celtic FC